 Mmm.
 Now I need a sandwich.

 Once you’ve connected your Ethernet cord, try running a speed test like this one from HighSpeedInternet.com.

 For the most accurate test, disconnect all other devices from the internet to make sure the testing computer has full access to your bandwidth.

-The results from a properly performed speed test should reflect the speeds you pay for.
-If your speed isn’t in the ballpark of what your internet service provider (ISP) promises, it’s time to call and find out why.
+The results from a properly performed internet speed test should reflect the speeds you pay for.
+If your internet speed isn’t in the ballpark of what your internet service provider (ISP) promises, it’s time to call and find out why.

 Other Wi-Fi troubleshooting

 Occasionally, you may have trouble connecting to Wi-Fi at all.
 We’ve got a few suggestions to help you reconnect—just make sure you’re close to the router first.

 If one or more of your devices can’t connect to the internet, make sure you’ve set them to use a Wi-Fi connection.
 On many wireless devices, you can find this by opening Settings and then clicking on Wi-Fi.